iliangithub/Project_DevOps_Udemy_1/README.md

 We are using this stack to create a website.
 It will be set up locally, automated and the entire infrastructure will be on a code.

+> [!IMPORTANT]
+> I modified the Vagrantfile slightly differently from the way it was done in the course.

 ## 0.1.1 Architecture design of the project.

 This is the flow and how it works.
 A user wants to access the website, but they cannot access that IP directly.
 The request will be received by NGINX, the load balancer.
 Right now, it doesn't serve much of a purpose, but if we had multiple web applications, it would.
 Regardless, all the traffic will go to the same Tomcat server.